Corsi–Rosenthal Box: Efficacy

 Airborne virus particulates range in size from 1 to 50 micrometres (μm).
 Rosenthal used his HVAC company's testing equipment to run an informal test of the design, in which he found that around 60% of 1 μm particles were removed by the system, and almost 90% of 10 μm particles were removed.
 The clean air delivery rate (CADR) of a four-filter, US$75 design were estimated at between 165 and 239 cuft per minute (depending on fan speed) in an August 2021 case study by UC Davis researchers.

 In April 2022, a team based at UC Davis published a study of a Corsi–Rosenthal Box that used five two-inch MERV-13 filters.
 They found that this design's "effective clean air delivery rate [CADR] increase[d] with fan speed, from about 600 to 850 ft^{3} min^{−1} (1019 to 1444 m^{3} h^{−1})".
-Based on the cost of their design, this output amounted to $0.08 per CADR, or roughly ten times cheaper than commercial air purifiers, with quieter operation.
+Based on the cost of their design, this output amounted to $0.08 per CADR, or roughly one-tenth the cost of commercial air purifiers, with quieter operation.

 A study of a home-built air purifier to remove wildfire smoke, using a box fan and filter mounted in a window, showed that particulate matter between 1 and 10 μm in size was reduced by about 75%.
 Wired wrote that this study suggests such filters may effectively filter similarly sized virus particles.

 Researchers have expanded studies of these citizen science filtration units to evaluate their efficacy for reducing the levels of airborne volatile chemicals (VOCs); Dodson and colleagues showed the units reduced PFAS and phthalates.